Japan Ruling Bloc, DPFP to Continue Economic Talks

 - Русский

 Tokyo, Nov.
-15 (Jiji Press)--Policy chiefs from Japan's ruling bloc and the opposition Democratic Party for the People on Friday agreed to continue talks on a proposed economic package as they failed to reach agreement.
+15 (Jiji Press)--Policy chiefs from Japan's ruling bloc and the opposition Democratic Party for the People agreed to continue talks on a proposed economic package as they failed to reach agreement at a meeting on Friday.

+The policy chiefs from the Liberal Democratic Party, its coalition partner, Komeito, and the DPFP will meet again on Monday.

 A draft economic package presented by the government to the ruling bloc Thursday included resuming electricity and city gas subsidies and paying benefits to low-income households, but did not mention the DPFP's income tax proposal.

-Itsunori Onodera, policy chief at the Liberal Democratic Party, the dominant partner in the ruling bloc, played down the failure to reach agreement at Friday's meeting.
+LDP policy chief Itsunori Onodera played down the failure to reach agreement at Friday's meeting.

-The ruling coalition and the DPFP are in agreement to pass a supplementary budget aimed at financing the economic package during the upcoming extraordinary parliamentary session, Onodera told reporters.

 [Copyright The Jiji Press, Ltd.]